Which Word Has The Most Positive Connotation

 • Cultural Norms: Across diverse societies, acts of kindness such as helping someone in need, offering hospitality, or expressing gratitude are generally viewed positively.

-This near-universal recognition underscores the deep-seated human need for connection, empathy, and mutual support, all of which are embodied in the concept of kindness.
+This near-universal recognition underscores the deep-seated human need for connection, empathy, and mutual support, all of which are embodied in the concept of kindness And that's really what it comes down to..

 Intensity of Positive Emotion